GeorgeNance/blog24/content/about.md

 My fascination with technology started with video games like RuneScape and The Sims 2, which made me curious about how things worked behind the scenes.
 I wanted to learn how to make my own games, so I downloaded GameMaker 6.0 and started making my own games.
 That slowly evolved into a passion for programming and problem-solving.

-I didn't take the traditional path into tech—I grew up in foster care and spent most of my teenage years in a group home.
+I didn't take the traditional path into tech — I grew up in foster care and spent most of my teenage years in a group home.
 While in college, I lost both my parents and had to make some hard decisions about where I wanted my life to go.
 So I made the completely sane decision to move 1500 miles away from my family and friends to start a new life in Arizona.
 I was able to get a job working as an intern at a "startup-like" company that worked with b2b clients.
 From there, I was hooked.

 Currently, I'm working as a Full Stack Developer at One Origin.
 I also have ran a side business with my fiancee, Maddie, creating AI pet portraits.